L8KKqTNnge/UserChannels/Readme.md

 4. Start the bot in background: `python . &`
 5. In channel type `/mute @bot_user_name` for all the bots EXCEPT ONE.
 Only one bot should be unmuted, it will log verbose.
+6. Create a channel where you will be posting the usernames of the bots.
+7. Submit this channel for moderation to @UserChanHQ

 # Troubleshooting / FAQ